mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Congratulations!
 You've finally written so many lines of code that you can afford your very own beach house.
 Money is no object, so you hire Peter Keating, world famous architect.
 He gained his reputation with skyscrapers, but he assures you that he has brilliant plans for your beachfront property.

 Months later, you arrive at the grand unveiling.
 Your new home is an imposing five-story behemoth of steel, concrete, and reflective glass.
-You enter your vacation home through a set of revolving doors and find a reception desk backed by an elevator bank.
+You enter through a set of revolving doors and find a reception desk backed by an elevator bank.
 Upstairs, your master bedroom and three guest rooms are just four adjoining office cubicles.

 {% include image.html file="cover.jpg" alt="Architect presenting skyscraper on the beach" max_width="800px" img_link=true %}